sourcefuse/arc-docs/docs/arc-api-docs/extensions/loopback4-authentication/README.md

 10. [passport-cognito-oauth2](https://github.com/ebuychance/passport-cognito-oauth2) - Passport strategy for authenticating with Cognito using the Cognito OAuth 2.0 API.
 This module lets you authenticate using Cognito in your Node.js applications.
 11. [passport-SAML](https://github.com/node-saml/passport-saml) - Passport strategy for authenticating with SAML using the SAML 2.0 API.
 This module lets you authenticate using SAML in your Node.js applications
 12. custom-passport-otp - Created a Custom Passport strategy for 2-Factor-Authentication using OTP (One Time Password).
+13. [passport-auth0](https://github.com/auth0/passport-auth0) - Passport strategy for authenticating with auth0.
+This module lets you authenticate using [Auth0](https://auth0.com/) in your Node.js applications.

 You can use one or more strategies of the above in your application.
 For each of the strategy (only which you use), you just need to provide your own verifier function, making it easily configurable.
 Rest of the strategy implementation intricacies is handled by extension.